ICC Recommendations on Illicit Trade in Free Trade Zones (FTZs)

 Free Trade Zones (FTZs) can play an important role in fostering trade flows and attracting local and foreign investment.
 However, the lack of oversight in a large number of FTZs have allowed for organized criminals to facilitate illicit trade flows in narcotics and counterfeited, pirated or stolen goods.
 Due to high profits yielded, low risks of detection and relatively low penalties, without appropriate Customs supervision these zones are easy targets for organized crime and illicit trade.

-ICC believes that a common approach towards the administration of FTZs is vital to ensure that FTZs foster legitimate trade flows and economic growth and do not become ‘hotspots’ for illicit trade and organized crime.
-The security of an international supply chain is only as strong as its weakest link.
-In this regard, ICC makes the following recommendations:
+Customs administrations across the world have different and often disparate regulatory standards for FTZs.
+A common approach towards the administration of FTZs is vital to ensure that FTZs foster legitimate trade flows and economic growth and do not become ‘hotspots’ for illicit trade and organized crime.

-- ICC calls upon all member countries of the World Trade Organization (WTO) to implement the WTO Trade Facilitation Agreement (TFA).
-The TFA would enhance their national competiveness by making cross-border trade processes quicker, easier and less costly.
-Furthermore, Article 7 of the Agreement provides the opportunity to strengthen the capacity of Customs administrations – most notably in developing countries – to put in place effective risk assessment procedures that facilitate trade while ensuring compliance with Customs and other related laws and regulations.
+Member countries of the World Trade Organization (WTO) are urged to implement the WTO Trade Facilitation Agreement (TFA).
+Article 7 of the Agreement provides the opportunity to strengthen the capacity of Customs administrations – most notably in developing countries – to put in place effective risk assessment procedures that facilitate trade while ensuring compliance with Customs and other related laws and regulations.

-ICC therefore calls upon the WCO and the World Free Zone Organization to further promote best practices for regulatory standards for FTZs that foster legitimate trade flows and foreign direct investment while safeguarding supply chain security
+Furthermore, ICC calls upon the World Free Zone Organization to further promote best practices for regulatory standards for FTZs that foster legitimate trade flows and foreign direct investment while safeguarding supply chain security.